 Notice Periods at a Glance

 Here is a quick reference for the key notice periods.
 Ground 1 (moving in) requires four months' notice.
 Ground 1A (selling) requires four months' notice.
 Ground 6 (redevelopment) requires four months' notice.
 Ground 8 (serious rent arrears) requires four weeks' notice.
-Ground 14 (anti-social behaviour) requires four weeks' notice, or two weeks in the most serious cases.
+Ground 14 (anti-social behaviour) requires no notice period — landlords may begin proceedings immediately.

 What This Means in Practice

 Regaining possession under the RRA requires more planning and documentation than the old Section 21 route.
 You need to select the correct ground, serve the correct notice in the correct form with the correct notice period, and be prepared to go to court if the tenant does not leave voluntarily.
+If you are selling the property, see our guide on selling a rental property with tenants.
+If you want to move in yourself, read how Ground 1 works under the RRA.
 Keep meticulous records.
 Serve notices correctly and keep proof of service.
 Consider using template notices to make sure you include all the required information and do not make procedural mistakes that could invalidate your claim.

-LandlordCheck includes Section 8 notice templates for Grounds 1, 1A, and 8 — pre-filled with your details.
-Generate your pack now.
+TenancyPack includes Section 8 notice templates for Grounds 1, 1A, and 8 — pre-filled with your details.
+Generate your document pack now for £29.99.